giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ## activity log

+### 12/5/2020
+- had to undo some stuff cause the new build didn't work
+- currently working, I am rebuilding new infrastructure on new kernel although rc5 is already there, but shouldn't change much
+- doing scripting for automated rebuild of bpf headers as needed

 ### 6/5/2020
 - got an answer from the mailing list, very obscure so idk
 - testing to see if multiple cpus make a difference.
 They do in the sense that the multiple cpus male it more reliable wow